justinethier/zig-mark-sweep-gc/README.md

-# Mark-Sweep GC in Zig
+# Porting a Simple Mark-Sweep Garbage Collector to Zig

 The project is the port of Bob Nystrom's simple mark-sweep GC - a modern classic! - from C to Zig.

 This is my first Zig project.
-Since this is a relatively new language I thought it would be helpful to give an overview of the experience and talk about the tooling.
+Between that and Zig being a relatively new language I thought it would be helpful to give an overview of the experience and talk about the tooling.

-Though I will explain a few parts of this program I can't do justice to Bob's original blog post.
+This post explains a few parts of the program but I can't do justice to Bob's original blog post.
 I recommend reading it [here](https://journal.stuffwithstuff.com/2013/12/08/babys-first-garbage-collector/).
 His C implementation is included as `main.c` in this repo and is available [here](https://github.com/munificent/mark-sweep).

 Anyway, off we go...